systemsguide/systemsguide.github.io/docs/expectations.md

 In most of our society, how you appear is a key part of your identity and individuality.
 Pluralfolk can rarely make exclusive claim to the appearance of the body, so self-perception often differs between headmates - whether different styles or proportions on the body, or a totally different body entirely, a shared understanding of how someone appears on this _meta-physical_ level is often key to social connection.

 ### Humanity
+Like furries, therians, otherkin, and other nonhuman subcultures online and otherwise, the metaphysical appearance of a system member need not be human.
+Without an obvious "human starting point" in the form of the body to dispel, pluralfolk often reach this conclusion intuitively and without fanfare.
+Anthropomorphic animals, robots and machines, spirits, monsters, or computer software - the _form_ (metaphysical appearance) of a system member helps convey and express what makes them unique.

 ### Causality
 Nobody knows for sure why they're conscious, and this is no different for systems.